Jean de Menasce: Conversion

 In the meantime, de Menasce had continued to study law and philosophy at the Sorbonne in Paris.
 Then, while pursuing his interest in Zionism, Chaim Weizmann, a family friend and future President of Israel, appointed him secretary of the Zionist Bureau in Geneva.
 He then traveled to Jerusalem.

 Returning to Paris, de Menasce entered a period of personal spiritual crisis, and painful growth.
 He began his lifelong friendship with the Catholic philosopher Jacques Maritain and his Jewish wife Raissa, both converts from agnosticism twenty years earlier.
 Another decisive new friend was Louis Massignon, a scholar whose 4-volume study of the Islamic mystic Al-Hallaj had just been published.
 Massignon, also a convert, had met de Menasce at the La Revue juive [The Jewish Review].

 In this learned milieu, in an atmosphere of intense spiritual awareness, de Menasce converted.
 During his inquiring approach to Christianity with Massignon he had discussed the mystics Theresa of Avila and Francis of Assisi.
 He had also followed the modern naisance of Jewish-Christian dialogue.
 After his baptism he spent the first months writing his book on Hassidism, Quand Israel aime Dieu.
 According to Adrian Hastings:

 The book was "an exceptionally beautiful study of Jewish Hasidic holiness.
 It was, in a way, his farewell tribute to the religion of his ancestors, but one feels that he was able to make it only after he had rediscovered the God of Israel through the discovery of Jesus as Messiah."

 He then spent two years in Cairo at his father's request.
 In 1930 he entered the Dominican Order.
-His formation for the priesthood was conducted in Belgium at :fr:Le Saulchoir de Kain, and he was ordained in 1935.
+His formation for the priesthood was conducted in Belgium at Le Saulchoir de Kain, and he was ordained in 1935.

 As scholar-priest

 Roles in the Church

 Following an earlier suggestion of Massignon, Fr.
 Jean de Menasce pursued studies in the Syriac language.
 It led him into the academic world of religious studies, eventually becoming a professor.
 "The relationship of Christianity to Judaism and Islam, and to all the great world religions was central to his missiology."
-Hence his scholarly affinity to the Islamists Massignon, Abd-el Jalil, and Louis Gardet, as well as Hendrik Kraemer.
+Hence his scholarly affinity to the Islamists Massignon, Jean-Mohammed Abd-el-Jalil, and Louis Gardet, as well as Hendrik Kraemer.
 In this context de Menasce approached the theme of Catholic missions after the second world war.
 "The relationship of Christianity to Judaism and Islam, and to all the great world religions was central to his missiology."

 The priest and professor exerted an important influence within the wide horizons of French Catholic intellectual life.
 De Menasce was a close friend of the art critic :fr:Stanislas Fumet, of the essayist Charles Du Bos, and of the ill-fated writer Maurice Sachs, in addition to the above philosopher Jacques Maritain.
 Menasce also participated in the neo-Thomist revival within his Church, following Cardinal Charles Journet and Professor Maritain among others.